deepin-community/libimagequant/README.md

     liq_error liq_set_min_opacity(liq_attr* attr, int min);

-Alpha values higher than this will be rounded to opaque.
-This is a workaround for Internet Explorer 6, but because this browser is not used any more, this option is deprecated and will be removed.
-The default is `255` (no change).
+This was a workaround for Internet Explorer 6, but because this browser is not used any more, this option has been deprecated and removed.

-Returns `LIQ_VALUE_OUT_OF_RANGE` if the value is outside the 0-255 range.

 ----

     int liq_get_min_opacity(liq_attr* attr);

-Returns the value set by `liq_set_min_opacity()`.
+This function has been deprecated.

 ----